richieganney/bank-tech-test/README.md

 ## Solution

-I decided to model my solution into a single class because it allowed for a simple but effective foundation from which I could launch the development cycle.
+I decided to model my solution into a two classes because it allowed for a simple but effective foundation from which I could launch the development cycle.
+Each class has a clear responsibility

 ## Gems